Williams-Tang/MLOps-Practical-1/README.md

 # MLOps-Practical-1
-My first GitHub repository for the Reproducibility &amp; Model Deployment course
+This is my first GitHub repository for the Reproducibility & Model Deployment course.
+Author: Weifeng Tang